Coupled Depth Learning: Experiments

 \subsubsection{Global Estimation}

 In this section we study the impact of various design choices made in our global approach.
-Table~\ref{tb:coarseExp} summarizes this comparative study of different variants of our model on both NYUv2 as well as KITTI.
-In this work we proposed that in order to capture the structure in the output space (depth spatial smoothness, rejection of unlikely depth maps), it is beneficial to learn to predict reconstructive depth basis weights rather than regressing on depth directly.
+Table~\ref{tb:coarseExp} summarizes this comparative study of different variants of our global model (GCL) on both NYUv2 as well as KITTI.

+In this work we assumed that in order to capture the structure in the output space (depth spatial smoothness, rejection of unlikely depth maps), it is beneficial to learn to predict reconstructive depth basis weights rather than regressing on depth directly.
 The second column of Table~\ref{tb:coarseExp} (Direct Regr) shows the performance obtained by learning a mapping that uses our kernel-based image features $\bphi(\bx)$ to directly regress on the depth $\bd$.
-Eliminating the basis model and regressing depth directly causes a large increase in RMSE error on both datasets.
+As can be seen eliminating the basis model and regressing depth directly causes an increase in RMSE error on both datasets thereby validating the need for a depth basis.

 Another assumption in our approach is that coupling the learning of the basis and the regression provides a beneficial effect as it allows the method to optimize the depth representation for accurate prediction.
 Our hypothesis is confirmed by the results shown in the third column of Table~\ref{tb:coarseExp} (Uncoupled), which reports the performance obtained by learning a dictionary via sparse coding and then regressing on the weights of the dictionary.
 There is a clear degradation in accuracy on both datasets when the modeling of depth and the regression optimization are uncoupled.